semhoun/TFT-MoodeCoverArt/README.md

 Overlays with a Time bar, Volume bar and Play/Pause, Next and Volume icons to match the Pirate Audio buttons are optional.

-There is also an option in config.yml to not display metadata.
+There is also an option in config.yml to not display metadata

 The script has a built in test to see if the mpd service is running.
 This should allow enough delay when used as a service.
 If a running mpd service is not found after around 30 seconds the script displays the following and stops.